 - High Load Capacity – Engineered to handle heavy loads and challenging terrain, ideal for utility and recreational vehicles.

-- 8-Ply Rated Radial Construction – Ensures superior strength and durability for tough off-road conditions.
+- 8-Ply Rated Radial Construction – Provides enhanced strength and durability for rugged off-road conditions.

-- ¾” Deep Aggressive Tread Pattern – Provides excellent traction on dirt, gravel, rocky, and mixed terrain surfaces.
+- ¾” Deep Aggressive Tread Pattern – Ensures excellent traction on dirt, gravel, rocky trails, and mixed terrain.

 - Heavy Duty Sidewall with Tread Armor – Reinforced sidewalls protect against punctures, cuts, and abrasions for extended tire life.

-- High Load Capacity – Built to handle heavy loads and rugged terrain, perfect for utility and recreational vehicles.
+- High Load Capacity for Heavy-Duty Use – Supports heavy loads and tough terrain, perfect for utility and recreational riding.

 - Front Size: 25x8-12 - Rear Size: 25x10-12 | Wheel (Rim) Diameter: Front 12 in - Rear 12 in